 In Case 49 (1971) 17 CTBR (NS) 319 the taxpayer had incurred expenses of approximately \$3,000 for repairs to a showroom ceiling.
 The Board of Review found that the expenditure on the new ceiling was of a capital nature because it overcame substantial defects of the old ceiling, thereby conferring substantial advantages on the asset.
 Again this case supports the view that Year 2000 expenditure should be on capital account.
-The alterations to the showroom conferred a substantial advantage on the showroom and overcame substantial defects of the old ceiling.
+The alterations to the showroom conferred a substantial defects of the old ceiling.
 In the same way capital expenditure which corrects the Year 2000 bug confers substantial advantages on the computer software involved by overcoming a substantial defect.